 The Council is a member of the Leicestershire local authority pension scheme.
 In common with most such schemes, the Council's share of the pension fund shows a significant deficit.
-This represents the difference between expected investment returns and the cost of providing benefits to scheme members which have been earned to date.
+This represents the difference between expected investment returns and the cost of providing benefits to scheme members which have been earned to date, whilst also taking into account the contributions made by the Council.